BMarkiefka/TTN-Node-particulate_matter/README.md

 To use this sketch, first register your application and device with The Things Network, to set or generate an AppEUI, DevEUI and AppKey.
 Multiple devices can use the same AppEUI, but each device has its own DevEUI and AppKey.
 Do not forget to adjust the payload decoder function.

-In the payload function change the decode function, by adding the code from https://github.com/thesolarnomad/lora-serialization/blob/master/src/decoder.js to the function right below the "function Decoder(bytes, port) {" and delete everything below exept the last "}".
+In the payload function change the decode function, by adding the code from https://github.com/thesolarnomad/lora-serialization/blob/master/src/decoder.js to the function right below the "function Decoder(bytes, port) {" and delete everything below except the last "}".
 Right before the last line add this code

 ```javascript
 var values = decode(bytes, [uint16, uint16, uint16, temperature, humidity], ['battery', 'pm25', 'pm10', 'temp', 'humi']);